 Dental Lab Outsourcing: The Good, the Bad, and the Ugly

-Your lab partnership is an important part of your budget and affects the services you provide to your patients.
-By having a better understanding of the good, the bad, and the ugly of why labs outsource, you can provide the highest level of care to your clients at the most competitive price.
+Your lab partnership is an integral part of your budget and affects the services you provide to your patients.
+By better understanding the good, the bad, and the ugly of why labs outsource, you can provide the highest level of care to your clients at the most competitive price.

-While many people think of outsourcing facilities as being located predominantly in China, U.S. labs may also send their work to countries like Vietnam, India, Thailand, and South Korea.
-It is important to understand the disclosure regulations in your state regarding their use.
-Currently, only a few states require dental labs to inform their clients if they use an offshore laboratory to fabricate their work.
+While many consider outsourcing facilities predominantly in China, U.S. labs may also send their work to countries like Vietnam, India, Thailand, and South Korea.
+I want you to understand the disclosure regulations regarding their use in your state.
+Only a few states require dental labs to inform their clients if they use an offshore laboratory to fabricate their work.

 ‘The Good’ Aspects of Dental Lab Outsourcing

-Outsourcing to a U.S. or overseas lab can increase profit margins for the laboratory.
-If the lab is upfront with their clients regarding where their restorations are produced and the materials used during the fabrication process, there is nothing wrong with this practice.
+Outsourcing to a U.S. or overseas lab can increase the laboratory’s profit margins if the lab is upfront with its clients regarding where their restorations are produced and the materials used during fabrication.
+There is nothing wrong with this practice.

 ‘The Bad and The Ugly’ Aspects of Outsourcing

 Outsourcing also has its drawbacks.
-According to a study published by the American Dental Association (ADA), 20 percent of dentists at that time did not know their restorations were being outsourced overseas by their local lab.
+According to a study published by the American Dental Association (ADA), 20% of dentists at that time did not know their restorations were being outsourced overseas by their local lab.
 Since then, this number has been predicted to have grown exponentially.

 According to the ADA, some of the dental restorations produced offshore have been found to contain products dangerous or harmful to patient health.
 Issues they have identified include: